Get in touch

 • Can you tell me more about your education and experience as a PT?

-I continue to further my manual skills through investing in trainings and courses including John F. Barnes Myofascial Therapy and I have completed Dr. Gillespie's CFT training.
+She is trained in John F. Barnes Myofascial Therapy and has completed Dr. Gillespie's CFT training.

 • My child has worked with PTs, OTs, and SLPs before and hated it.
 How will working with you be different?